noura2tarek/Device_Features_App/README.md

 **Permission Used**
 1- Record audio permission.
 2- Write to external storage permission.
-3- Read from external storage.
+3- Read from external storage permission.

 Add them in mainfest.xml like this:
   <uses-permission android:name="android.permission.RECORD_AUDIO"/>